Category

 Sawai: What significance or benefits does recreating a realistic ocean within an aquarium hold?

-Furthermore, experiments like directly introducing chemicals into the ocean to identify substances beneficial for environmental improvement are difficult to conduct in the real natural environment.
+Furthermore, experiments involving the direct addition of chemicals to the ocean to identify substances beneficial for environmental improvement are difficult to conduct in the real natural environment.
 However, using our tanks allows companies to safely test various byproducts generated during their production activities.
 We believe that utilizing environmental transfer technology broadens the scope of experimentation, contributing to elucidating the mechanisms of marine issues and conserving biodiversity.

 Coral reefs, home to 100,000 species, are central to biodiversity

-Sawai: I understand that within your efforts to recreate marine environments, you've placed particular emphasis on replicating coral reefs.
+Sawai: I understand that within your efforts to replicate marine environments, you've placed particular emphasis on recreating coral reefs.
 Could you explain the reasoning behind this?

 Takeuchi: Coral reefs themselves cover only about 0.2% of the ocean's surface area.
-However, they are home to 25% of marine life, nearly 100,000 species.
+Yet, they are home to 25% of marine life, nearly 100,000 species.
 Therefore, if all the coral were to die, nearly 100,000 marine species would be affected.
-Coral reefs are central to marine biodiversity and serve as a yardstick for measuring it.
+Coral reefs are central to marine biodiversity and serve as a benchmark for measuring it.

 Coral reef ecosystems constructed in tanks using "environmental transfer technology"

 Sawai: So coral is crucial for understanding marine biodiversity.
-It's said that within about 20 years, 70 to 90% of coral could die off.
+It's said that within about 20 years, 70 to 90 percent of coral could die off, right?

-Growing demand to measure the impact of corporate products on ecosystems
+Growing demand to measure the impact of products on ecosystems

-Sawai: While we're also seeing an increase in biodiversity-related inquiries at our company, we often hear that companies struggle to visualize concrete actions they should take.
-What are some specific examples of collaborative projects or joint research with companies?
+Sawai: While we're also seeing an increase in biodiversity-related inquiries at our company, we often hear that companies struggle to visualize what specific actions they should take.
+What are some concrete examples of collaborations or joint research projects with companies?

 Yuka Sawai, Dentsu Inc.